The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 10 Reasons to Buy and Bank Locally

 In recent years, there’s been a big push to buy local.
 There are ad campaigns, community organizations, online challenges and even dedicated days or weeks of the year encouraging local shopping.
-But do the benefits of keeping your money here extend to banking and other business services?
+But do the benefits of keeping your money in Arizona extend to banking and other business services?

 “Buy Local” isn’t just a trendy movement.
 When you purchase from a local retailer or use a local service, you’re essentially putting your dollars to work for your family, your neighbors and your community.
 Same goes for banking.
 You might not think joining a local credit union is an altruistic move, but your money can actually do more good there!